vmware-tanzu-labs/tanzu-validated-solutions/src/solution-workbooks/Deploy Multi-site Spring application using Tanzu Data on TAS.md

      <!-- /* cSpell:enable */ -->

-## Add Tanzu Postgres Connection String for the Application
+## Add VMware Tanzu Postgres Connection String for the Application

 When the Postgres service is bound to the application, the `VCAP_APPLICATION` and `VCAP_SERVICES` variables become available in the container environment.

 The application developer can use the following environment variables from `VCAP_SERVICES` to create a Postgres connection URI- host, database, username, and password.

-## Configure Tanzu RabbitMQ Servers using Federated Exchange
+## Configure VMware Tanzu RabbitMQ Servers using Federated Exchange

 Configure Tanzu RabbitMQ Servers present in different regions to communicate with each other using Federated Exchanges.